 - 2 Shut down the computer, turn off the audio equipment, and place the equipment near the computer. - 3 Attach cables to the audio equipment following the instructions that came with the equipment.
-Some equipment (such as most headphones) comes with cables already attached. - 4 If your audio equipment is a sound input device, such as a tape deck, audio CD player, or VCR, attach it to the sound input port (♥). - If your audio equipment is a sound output device, such as headphones or amplified speakers, attach it to the sound output port (◄)).
+Some equipment (such as most headphones) comes with cables already attached.

+- 4 If your audio equipment is a sound input device, such as a tape deck, audio CD player, or VCR, attach it to the sound input port (♥) or to the optional RCA-type left and right audio input ports (◄)). - 5 If your audio equipment is a sound output device, such as headphones or amplified speakers, attach it to the sound output port (♠)) or to the optional RCA-type left and right audio output ports (♠)).

-The illustration below shows a typical cable arrangement for amplified speakers that provide a single cable with a single stereo miniplug.
-(The two speakers are joined to each other by standard speaker wires.)
+The illustration below shows two typical cable arrangements, one for amplified speakers connected with stereo miniplug connectors, and one for a tape deck connected with RCA-type connectors.

+In the first example, the two speakers are joined to each other by standard speaker wires.
 Some speaker pairs have two cables (one per speaker), which must be joined by a dual-plug adapter before they can be attached to the computer's sound output port.